yarnpkg/berry/packages/gatsby/content/advanced/lexicon.md

 A dependency (listed in the [`dependencies` field](/configuration/manifest#dependencies) of the manifest) describes a relationship between two packages.

 When a package A has a dependency B, Yarn guarantees that A will be able to access B if the install is successful.
-Note that this is the only promise we make regarding regular dependencies: in particular, there is no guarantee that the package B will be the same version than the one used in other parts of the application.
+Note that this is the only promise we make regarding regular dependencies: in particular, there is no guarantee that package B will be the same version than the one used in other parts of the application.

 See also: [Development Dependency](#development-dependency)